1. St. Louis Rams: Sam Bradford QB, Oklahoma

 Team needs: OT/QB/NT/OLB/ILB

-The Bills have 3 huge needs, a QB, a NT, and OT’s.
-Unless the Browns pass on Jimmy Clausen the Bills will have to trade up or wait for a QB.
-So this pick will basically come down to Trent Williams or Dan Williams.
-The Bills will try their hand at the 3-4 defense this year and the most important cog is a quality NT to anchor the front.
+Due to the grumblings about Anthony Davis’ poor combine interviews, and the greater positional value of a NT over an ILB like Rolando McClain, I went with Williams.
+He would fill one of their biggest needs, especially since they are switching schemes to a 3-4 defense.
 With the proliferation of the 3-4 over the last few years it’s not hard to see a NT overvalued somewhat, which is why B.J.
 Raji went so high last year.
 There’s also an outside chance they may pick Jason Pierre-Paul but it’s unlikely since they selected pass rusher Aaron Maybin in the first round of last years draft.

 10. Jacksonville Jaguars: Earl Thomas S, Texas